w3c/wcag-act-rules/content/rules/0va7u6/proposed.md

 ## Background

-This rule is designed specifically for [SC 1.4.5 Images of Text][sc1.4.5] which includes exceptions to the images it applies to that are not part of [SC 1.4.9 Images of Text (No Exception)][sc1.4.9].
-Therefore, some images that are inapplicable for this rule can be applicable to [SC 1.4.9 Images of Text (No Exception)][sc1.4.9].
+This rule is designed specifically for [SC 1.4.5 Images of Text][sc1.4.5].
+There are however only minimal differences between this criterion and [SC 1.4.9 Images of Text (No Exception)][sc1.4.9].
+The two differences are that customizable images of text are allowed, and that images of text are allowed when the presentation cannot otherwise be achieved.
+These scenarios are so rare the rule ignores them as part of the assumptions, and so the [accessibility requirements mapping](#accessibility-requirements-mapping) of these two criteria is the same.

 ### Bibliography